 (2) If the time or place of commission of an alleged breach of discipline is unknown, it is sufficient for the purposes of subregulation (1)(a) to give particulars of the period or area within which that breach of discipline was committed.

-[Regulation 19 amended in Gazette 5 Nov 2010 p.
+[Regulation 19 amended: Gazette 5 Nov 2010 p.
 5572.]

 20. Procedures prescribed (Act s.
 86(4)(a))